TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Discussions

-This proactive formulation streamlines the previous execution-recovery cycle into a seamless and consistent manipulation process.
+This proactive formulation streamlines the previous execute-and-recover cycle into a continuous control loop.
 As a result, it delivers significant performance gains, including an order-of-magnitude improvement in time efficiency, consistently high action efficiency, and smooth trajectories free from acceleration-deceleration cycles---all while maintaining manipulation effectiveness.
-Furthermore, this framework maintains robustness against unexpected disturbances that frequently occur in human-centric environments while continuing the manipulation process without stopping for reactive compensation, as shown in \cref{fig:with_disturbance}.
+Furthermore, this framework maintains robustness against unexpected disturbances that frequently occur in human-centric environments while continuing the manipulation process without stopping for reactive compensation, as shown in \cref{fig:with_disturbance} and \href{\suppUrlSV}{Supplementary Video S5}.